panemu/ngx-panemu-table/projects/demo/src/app/doc/persist-states/index.md

 {{ NgDocActions.demo("PersistStateComponent") }}

 > **Warning**
-> If columns structure changes (columns added, removed or there is a change in `ColumnType.GROUP` children) the saved state is ignored.
+> If columns structure changes (columns added, removed or there is a change in `'group'` children) the saved state is ignored.
 See `TableState.structureKey`.

 By default the states are stored in browser's local storage.
 If you want to store it in database server,